Small, Smart & Historic

 - Swem Library's Media Center boasts nine cutting-edge digital video and audio editing suites and a state-of-the-art Special Collections Research Center.

 - The Muscarelle Museum of Art has a permanent collection of nearly 5,000 paintings, sculptures and works on paper.

 - The Integrated Science Center is a massive interdisciplinary research and teaching facility for chemistry, biology and psychology undergrads, graduate students and faculty.

 - The Commons Fresh Food Company—we call it "The Caf," where healthy entrées are made right before your eyes—is more like a hip, international restaurant than a college cafeteria.

 - The Mason School of Business is housed in Alan B. Miller Hall which provides approximately 160,000 square feet of space consisting of state-of-the-art facilities for instruction, student activities, faculty offices, visiting scholars and research.

-- The School of Education recently moved into a new 112,000-square-foot facility that brings together all of the school's programs, classrooms and offices under one roof (with room to grow).
+- The School of Education is in a new 112,000-square-foot facility that brings together all of the school's programs, classrooms and offices under one roof (with room to grow).

 - 92,227 and counting

 - Three U.S. presidents—Thomas Jefferson, James Monroe and John Tyler—were educated at William & Mary (four if we include George Washington's surveyor's license).